stoeckley/Eat-Static/README.md

 ## Eat Static

-#### Easy run-time type-checking and validation of Clojure maps
+#### Easy run-time type-checking and validation of Clojure maps and functions

 ##### A single vector DSL that joins many features in one place for *quickly*:
 * Making type checks on whole maps, specific k/v pairs, or function arguments easily
+* Specifying and validating function return types and other criteria
 * Building intricate map constructors & validators with one line of code
 * Constructing complex functional predicates on the fly
 * Building custom types on demand
 * Writing functions that accept named, unordered parameters
 * Specifying function arguments as required or optional
 * Providing default values for optional arguments
-* Grouping :pre-style conditions
+* Grouping :pre/:post style conditions
 * Leveraging trait-like behavior from basic Clojure maps

 ... and doing these tasks with *very* minimal syntax.